£17.00 £20.00

 Any applicable fees will appear at checkout.

-Kalloy Uno stem, hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 237 grams - incredibly lightweight for a stem at that time.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Unbranded vintage Bullet Nose seatpost, most likely in production from the 1960s to the 1980s (yet still new & unused after all this time!).
+Made from steel and weighing in at 157 grams - incredibly lightweight for seatposts at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 OVERVIEW